frequently asked questions

 - What do you mean by "trade books"?

-- What publishers have you sold books to?
+- Who have you sold to?

 - Do you have a specialty?